alternative investments

 The art market has always been a business sector subject to fads and fashions and sometimes volatile business cycles.
 This has been true from the Antwerp fairs of the 1500s to the present.
 Much of the older, most desirable modern and Post-War art is already in museums or private collections.
 This is why contemporary art has become so popular as an investment.
 There are few slumbering giants, waiting to be rediscovered.
 In fact, rediscovered artists are typically poor candidates for acquisition.

-We recommend our clients read A History of the Western Art Market, A Sourcebook of Writings on Artists, Dealers, and Markets.
-The book may sound like a formidable read.
+We recommend A History of the Western Art Market, A Sourcebook of Writings on Artists, Dealers, and Markets.
+The book may appear to be formidable.
 In fact, it is a very accessible selection of informed opinions and revealing readings.